 To get access to your report on the WordPress dashboard, download the MonsterInsights plugin, then upgrade to the PRO version to access the Site Speed Report.

-As of May 2021, the Core Web Vitals and user experience-related signals measure how well your website ranks.
+As of May 2021, the Core Web Vitals and user experience-related signals will now measure how well your website will rank.

 Combined with the Core Web Vitals, you also need to check page experience in areas, such as:

 - SSL certificate